Freelancing & The Design Business

 They leverage networks and platforms.

-Many disruptors utilise digital networks and platforms that none existed before in their industries.
+Many disruptors utilise digital networks and platforms that did not exist in their industries before.
 They tap into the power of crowds, marketplaces, machine learning, and more to create vibrant new ecosystems.

 Notable examples include: